 The City of White Bear Lake has been reconstructing streets since the mid-1980's, replacing deteriorated streets with new engineered gravel bases, concrete curb and gutter and bituminous pavements.
 Street reconstruction projects also include improvements to the storm sewer system and installation of storm water treatment facilities.
-The reconstruction program is ongoing and with completion of the 2020 street reconstruction project, the City has reconstructed over 93% of its streets (79 miles) which leaves 6 miles remaining to be improved to current engineering standards.
+The reconstruction program is ongoing and the City has reconstructed over 94% of its streets (80 miles) which leaves just over 5 miles remaining to be improved to an urban design and current engineering standards.